progManu/CV_Project/README.md

 Using the strong data aug, we obtain worst results because the network is not very expressive

+## Initialization considerations

+### Xavier Initialization
+Xavier initialization, also known as Glorot initialization, is a widely used method for initializing the weights of neural network layers.
+It is named after Xavier Glorot, one of the researchers who proposed this initialization technique.
+Xavier initialization is designed to address the challenges of training deep neural networks by carefully selecting the initial values of weights to ensure a good balance between the input and output of each layer.

+The initialization strategy for Xavier initialization is as follows:

+For a layer with $$n^{in}$$ input units and $$n^{out}$$ output units, the weights are initialized by drawing random values from a distribution with mean 0 and variance $$\frac{2}{n_{in}+n_{out}}$$
+This initialization is particularly effective when used with activation functions that have outputs in the range of -1 to 1, such as tanh.
+It helps prevent the vanishing or exploding gradient problems during training, which can be common in deep networks.

+### He Initialization

+ initialization technique designed to address the challenges of training deep neural networks with rectified linear units (ReLU) activations.
+This initialization method is also known as Kaiming initialization.
+ReLU is a popular activation function in deep neural networks

+ The He initialization strategy for a layer with $$n_{in}$$ input units is to initialize the weights by drawing random values from a distribution with mean 0 and variance $$\frac{2}{n_in}$$

 ## Aumenti di accuracy

 ### SGD